wp-plugins/adaptive-images/readme.txt

 = Adaptive Images Solution =

-Resizes and optimizes images delivered to mobile devices, so that the total download time is drastically reduced.
-It wraps and expands the functionality of Adaptive Images http://adaptive-images.com/ for WordPress!
-It works transparently, as a filter between the device and your website.
-With a tiny bit of Javascript on the client, it determines the device size and sets a special resolution cookie, so that it can serve an appropriate optimized image size to it.
+Resizes and optimizes images delivered to mobile devices, in a transparent and unobtrusive way, so that the total download time is dramatically reduced.
+It works as a filter between the device and your WordPress website.
+It actually works for all types of deveice screen sizes, although it is targeted mostly at mobile environments.

 = Fundamental goals =

  1. Reduce the total download time in mobile devices dramatically.
  2. Work unobtrusively.
 Enable it and it works.
 Disable it vanishes.
  3. Provide a totally transparent solution, independant of your code.
- 4. Be unaware of the yet-not-finalized `picture` element or `srcset` attribute.
+ 4. Be agnostic of the yet-not-finalized `picture` element or `srcset` attribute.

 = How to test it =